Yule Feed Families

 Yule Feed Families At A Glance

-IMPACT: The Yule Feed Families food drive in Lake Country has collected $989,883.41 in cash, plus 44,286 grocery items as of 2022.
-In addition, Yule Feed Families spinoff efforts at sister newspapers in Mukwonago, Oconomowoc and Sussex collected for those communities’ respective pantries (before changes at the newspaper ended those drives) elevated the grand total as of 2022 to $1,165,642.14 and 44,286 in groceries as of 2022.
+- IMPACT: The Yule Feed Families food drive in Lake Country has collected $989,883.41 in cash plus 44,286 grocery items as of 2022.
+In addition, Yule Feed Families spinoff efforts at sister newspapers in Mukwonago, Oconomowoc and Sussex collected for those community respective pantries (before changes at the newspaper ended those drives) elevated the grand total as of 2022 to $1,165,642.14 and 44,286 in groceries as of 2022.

-BENEFICIARIES: The drive began by benefiting four pantries, Hartland, Pewaukee, North Lake and Kettle Moraine.
-Several years later, St. Vincent de Paul in Hartland was named as a fifth beneficiary, and these five remain to this day.
+- BENEFICIARIES: The drive began by benefiting four pantries, Hartland, Pewaukee, North Lake and Kettle Moraine.
+Several years later, St. Vincent de Paul in Hartland was named as a fifth beneficiary, and the five remain to this day.

-HOW IT WORKS: Each year, starting right before Thanksgiving and ending right before Christmas, Yule Feed Families is held.
-The 2023 drive runs Nov.
+- HOW IT WORKS: Each year, starting right after Thanksgiving and ending right before Christmas, Yule Feed Families is held.
+In 2023, the drive runs Nov.
 17 to Dec.
 22. Originally the newspaper matched donations at a rate of 70 cents on the dollar and 40 cents for each grocery item, up to a maximum of $2,000 per year.
 When Rotary joined, it did the same and has continued to donate$2,000 per year, in addition to taking over the drive itself.
 Because it is run by volunteers, 100% of donations go right to the pantries and thus the hungry families of the Lake Country area.